 Oh my God, I’m being compared to Pele!
 That’s really cool!

-Do you remember being described as ‘The Next Pele’, and how that made you feel?
+Do you remember being described as ‘The Next Pele’ as per betting reports, and how that made you feel?

 I saw it in one of the articles, I saw it on the tv on all the sports channels, and I was so young at the time I actually thought it was cool because Pele to me was the greatest player to ever play the game so I thought; ‘Oh my God, I’m being compared to Pele!
 That’s really cool!’, as he was my idol, and I got to meet Pele during a commercial and it was a complete surprise that Pele just showed up!
 I just thought ‘Oh my God!
 Pele is here right now!’
 He gave me a big hug, he carried me – it was amazing.
 But little did I know, that somebody would compare me to Pele just one time, and it was going to be a thing.
 It became a thing, and the pressure just heated up even more at that point.